7Block Labs

 DDoS Mitigation

-• Rate Limiting & Throttling: Use API gateways with configurable limits.
+• Rate Limiting & Throttling: Make sure to use API gateways that let you set customizable limits.

-• Use CDN & Edge Caching: Reduce load on core infrastructure.
+• Use CDN & Edge Caching: This helps lighten the load on your main infrastructure.

 Example: